4.4 Pro Forma Adjustments

 of contingent consideration as of the acquisition date as part of the

-11-02(a)(11)(ii)(A) indicates that if total consideration
+that if total consideration transferred includes contingent

-transferred includes contingent consideration, the notes to the pro
+consideration, the notes to the pro forma financial information should

-forma financial information should disclose the terms of the contingent
+disclose the terms of the contingent consideration arrangements, the

-consideration arrangements, the basis for determining the amount of
+basis for determining the amount of payments or receipts, and an

-payments or receipts, and an estimate of the range of outcomes
+estimate of the range of outcomes (undiscounted).
+If a range cannot be

-reasons why, should be disclosed.
+estimated, that fact, and the reasons why, should be disclosed.

 4.4.2.2.4 Fair Value of Assets Acquired and Liabilities Assumed

-A registrant should allocate the purchase price to specifically
+A registrant should allocate the consideration

-presented in either a tabular or narrative format, although a tabular
+consideration transferred can be presented in either a tabular or

-presentation is generally easier to follow.
+narrative format, although a tabular presentation is generally easier to

 The expected useful lives or amortization periods of